websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-data-provider.md

 1. The `_createDDMDataProviderResponse` method is called.
 This is where the construction of the response object happens.
 To call this method, give it two parameters: the data provider settings and the XML document returned from the remote API.
 The logic for both is in separate private utility methods.
 Importantly, `HttpUtil.URLtoString(url)` is the call that executes the URL to retrieve the XML.

-1. Now the pieces are in place to conditionally (based on the output parameter settings of the data provider instance) build the response.
+1. Now the pieces are in place to (based on the output parameter settings of the data provider instance) build the response conditionally.
 The logic involves
    - Begin building the response using a static inner `Builder` class's `newBuilder` method:

       ```literalinclude:: ./writing-a-custom-data-provider/resources/liferay-b4d8.zip/b4d8-impl/src/main/java/com/acme/b4d8/dynamic/data/mapping/data/provider/internal/B4D8DDMDataProvider.java
          :dedent: 2